SpecterX-AHM/NodemailerProject/README.md

 ## About Nodemailer
 Nodemailer’s API is pretty simple and requires us to do the following :
-1. Create a Transporter object :
+(I).
+Create a Transporter object :
 - To create a transporter object, we do the following:
 `let transporter = nodemailer.createTransport({
       service: 'gmail',